Crown Prince on Facebook Crown Prince on twitter Read Our Blog

 Contact Us

-Sustainable Seafood
+Sustainable Products

 We are proud of our commitment to seek and source sustainably harvested fish certified by third parties.
 Please be advised that the reason some of our products are not assessed or certified yet is either due to lack of time on the part of a reviewing body (like Monterey Bay Aquarium) or lack of a unified group of stakeholders requesting assessment (such as Marine Stewardship Council.)
 Lack of assessment or certification does not automatically mean that a fish harvest is unsustainable.
 All countries from which we harvest fish have management programs in place to maintain a good harvest level; they want to have fish stocks for future generations just as we do.